RisingWorld/admin-tools/Readme.txt

 All thoose commands must be typed directly into the game chat (by pressing T by default).
 Arguments for the function are noted into <>.

+/help see all help options

+/ahelp see all admin help options

+/phelp see all player help options

+/chelp see all command console help options

 /ban <player> <duration in minutes, -1 is permenant> <reason>   EXEMPLE /ban Zabka 60 troll Self explanatory.
 Is an improvement of the in game function, allowing you you to ban disconnected players !